A vote by Albany County School District No. 1’s school board has set the stage for Wyoming to start offering high school softball in 2021.

 If a junior varsity team was added, additional first year costs are estimated to be $18,000.
 Costs in subsequent years are expected to be another $8,000 if a JV team were created.

 Laramie Girls Softball organizers have said they’re willing to make a pledge for start-up costs.
-The group has also indicated an interest in developing fundraisers through a booster club.
+The group has also indicated an interest in developing with fundraising through a booster club.